Yumekawa-chan/Yumekawa-chan/README.md

 - 🐍 Proficient in Python
 - 🌍 Eager to learn C++
 - ⚙️ Part-time frontend engineer
-- 🕶️ Passionate about 3D image processing
+- 🕶️ Specializing in VR and 3D image processing

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Yumekawa-chan&layout=compact&theme=radical)

 ## 🎈 Fun Facts
-- The thought of creating a **Time Machine** ⏳ keeps me dreaming!
+- Fascinated by the idea of inventing a **Time Machine** ⏳!
-- I lift, bro! 🏋️ And after that, I love to chill in the sauna 🧖‍♂️.
+- Fitness enthusiast 🏋️, with a penchant for relaxing in saunas 🧖‍♂️ post-workout.

 ## 💪 Motivation
-Living by the motto: **"Learn or Die"**.
-There's always something new to uncover in research and I'm here for it! 💡

----
+My driving force?
+The prospect of Friday Ramen! 🍜 Researching hard all week to savor that delicious bowl of noodles.